 3. Take Productive Action.

 Worry can be a sign that some action needs to be taken.
 Maybe it is a clear action like getting out of the way of that moving vehicle or paying the electric bill.
 Though maybe the needed action is not so clear.
 The needed action might actually be to stop taking actions because we are creating unnecessary problems.

 We need to find something to do with the energy that drives worry.
 If all I do is worry, I am not accomplishing a damn thing.
 But if I use my worry as a sign that helps me make an important change, then we are getting somewhere.

 4. Let Go of the Need to Control.

-Learning how to let go and trust is beautiful thing.
+Learning how to let go and trust is a beautiful thing.
 Now I am not telling anyone to put their head in the sand, not protecting themselves and loved ones.
 But when we find out that we cannot do anything about the situation, we can let it go.
 When we find out that our worry was unfounded, we can let it go.
-And after we have taken the proper actions to make it through the the fearful situation, we can now let that go too.
+And after we have taken the proper actions to make it through the fearful situation, we can now let that go too.

 Who in their right minds desires to stress themselves out with worry when they don’t have to.
 There is freedom in letting go of control.